mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 -->
 -   Use a micrometer to measure the diameter of a wire and estimate the resistivity,

--   Measure resistors using 2-terminal and with 4-terminal measurement methods,
+-   Measure resistors using 2-terminal and 4-terminal measurement methods,

 -   Develop familiarity with the model-based approach to experiment.